grisuno/LazyOwn/COMMANDS.md

 Uses `gobuster` for directory and virtual host fuzzing based on provided parameters.
 Supports directory enumeration and virtual host discovery.

 :param line: The options and arguments for `gobuster`.
 The `line` parameter can include the following:
     - `url`: Perform directory fuzzing on a specified URL.
-Requires `url` and `dirwordlist` to be set.
+Requires `url` and `dirwordlist` to be assign.
     - `vhost`: Perform virtual host discovery on a specified URL.
-Requires `url` and `dirwordlist` to be set.
+Requires `url` and `dirwordlist` to be assign.
     - Any other argument: General directory fuzzing with additional parameters.

 :returns: None